 So how to get out of a toxic relationship or simply we can say, how to get rid of toxic relationships?
 To start, it's important to understand that unhealthy relationships are not necessarily the worst things in the world.
 In fact, there are many benefits of toxic relationships.
 Many people have been able to heal from abusive relationships and still be happy.
 But toxic relationships often don't last long because of their instability.
 If and when unhealthy expectations are brought into a relationship, that relationship will only last for a short amount of time before one or both partners begin letting those expectations go and seeing their partner for who they truly are.
 This is why it's so important to know when something is causing you anxiety in your relationship and whether or not the relationship is truly toxic.

 And for the hundredth time…

 Relationships don't become toxic until the expectations of the relationship are unhealthy.
 If a partner is not giving you what you want from them, or if they show signs of aggression or possessiveness, this is not a healthy relationship and needs to be put in check before it gets out of hand.
+How to move on from a toxic relationship?
 If you're going to apply an unhealthy expectation to your relationship, make sure that it's just an expectation and not a demand.
 Demands are ways that people try to hold their partners against their will.
 This can be seen in the way some women may have expectations on how they want their husbands to act and look - but they don't allow him his own freedom because they have demands on him.
 It's important to not make ultimatums or to try to coerce your partner into doing what you want.
 When you have expectations, you have to let your partner be who they are, even if that means things don't work out for the two of you.

 Takeaway that you really need to take "away" from here